g4eml/RP2040_Synth/README.md

 ## Features

+No special programming hardware or software required.

-Serial programming using the RP2040s built in USB serial port.
+Serial programming using the RP2040s built in USB serial port and standard boot loader.

-Settings can be saved to EEPROM for automatic load on power on.
+Settings are saved to EEPROM for automatic load on power on.

 Support for FSK CW Identification for beacon use.